 76. The Splendor of the St. Elmo Lighthouse

 The bridge to the lighthouse is currently closed.
-However, you still have the ability to get very close to the St. Elmo Lighthouse during the Three Cities Harbors Cruise.
+However, you still can get very close to the St. Elmo Lighthouse during the Three Cities Harbors Cruise.

 77. Just Have Fun, You’re in Malta!